 There is also an extensive back catalogue of Radio 4's 'All in the Mind' episodes on the BBC iPlayer Radio.

 BBC Bitesize provides a selection of short videos and animations for children that cover a wide range of topics such as emotions and wellbeing.
 BITESIZE VIDEOS

-MoodZone, in addition to the resources noted above, has 5 audio guides on topics such as 'Anxiety Control Training', 'Sleep Problems' and 'Low Confidence and Assertiveness'.
+The NHS website contains audio guides on topics such as 'Anxiety Control Training', 'Sleep Problems' and 'Low Confidence and Assertiveness'.

 Last but not least, the Mind website contains a large selection of podcasts on a wide range of mental health topics.